Flutterwave/Python-v2/README.md

  ```

- This call raises an ```TransferFetchError``` if there was a problem processing your transaction.
+ This call raises a ```TransferFetchError``` if there was a problem processing your transaction.
 The ```TransferFetchError``` contains some information about your transaction.
 You can handle this as such:

 ```
 try: